 - planning and preliminary work for large-scale research and development projects; and

-- stand-alone basic research projects, such as case studies, experiments, or the development of iterative tools.
+- stand-alone basic research projects, such as case studies, experiments, or the development of methods, models, and tools.

 Tier II: Advanced Implementation